paullo97/NewsWay/README.md

 ## Step One

-Clone to this repository in your computer.
-To do this run the following command `git clone https://github.com/paullo97/NewsWay.git`
+In your Terminal, Clone to this repository in your computer.
+To do this run the following command on Terminal `git clone https://github.com/paullo97/NewsWay.git`

 ```bash
 # Clone this repository